ari-in-media-res/llama-2-langchain-ray/README.md

 - Embedd the query
 - Retrieve the relevant context
 - Build the prompt
-- Get the answer from llama2 hosted on Anyscale Endpoint
+- Get the answer from llama2 hosted using Ray serve on Amazon EC2